DanielMzLz/pywid-csv/README.md

 - ```-O``` is used to change the name of the output file.
 If not specified, it will be saved as ```owid_simplified.csv```.

 #### Examples
+This tool really is meant to extract specific values out of any CSV, with special accomodations for the OWID CSV.

 [Back To The Top](#pywid-csv)